CityOfNewYork/patterns-cli/readme.md

 ### Step 4: Optional (but recommended).
 Purge CSS

-Purge CSS will read static files and remove css from a stylesheet that isn't being used by those files.
+Purge CSS will read static files and remove CSS from a stylesheet that isn't being used by those files.
 This is recommended for projects where the pattern library will be integrated.
-However, for the purpose of a Pattern Library, you will want to have all of the utilities present in the stylesheet.
+However, for a Pattern Library, you will want to have all of the utilities present in the stylesheet.
 See the [optimizing for production Tailwindcss guide](https://tailwindcss.com/docs/optimizing-for-production).

 [Back to table of contents ^](#contents)